juanobligado/dxpriceaggregator/README.md

 #Tree Structure

-.
+├── schema                  # Ceramic schema definition \
-├── schema                  # Ceramic schema definition
+├── services                # Fluence Services \
-├── services                # Fluence Services
+│     ├── ceramic_adapter     # ceramic adapter service \
-│   ├── ceramic_adapter     # ceramic adapter service
+│     ├── aggregator_service  # price aggregator service \
-│   ├── aggregator_service  # price aggregator service
+│     ├── artifacts           # Web Assembly outputs \
-│   ├── artifacts           # Web Assembly outputs
+│     ├── configs             # Configuration files to deploy services \
-│   ├── configs             # Configuration files to deploy services
+│     ├── build.sh            # Build script to create artifacts \
-│   ├── build.sh            # Build script to create artifacts
+│     ├── ... \
-│   ├── ...
+│     └── deploy_service.sh   # Script to deploy artifacts into a node using fldist \
-│   └── deploy_service.sh   # Script to deploy artifacts into a node using fldist
+│ \
-│
+├── service_interface       # scripts to create service interface (Air and typescripts)\
-├── service_interface       # scripts to create service interface (Air and typescripts) │   ├── aqua_scripts        # Orchestrating scripts to de
+│     ├── aqua_scripts        # Orchestrating scripts to de\
-│   ├── air-scripts         # generated air and typescript
+│     ├── air-scripts         # generated air and typescript\
-│   └── build.interface.sh
+│     └── build.interface.sh\
-├── ...
+├── ...\
-├── web
+├── web\
-│   └── src
+│     └── src\
-│       └── _aqua           # Here we copy aqua generated  typescript file so we can
+│         └── _aqua           # Here we copy aqua generated  typescript file so we can \
-|                           #  invoke fluence code from Web project
+│                           #  invoke fluence code from Web project\
-└── ...
+└── ...\
 #Introduction

 The idea is to create a Composable price aggregation service which will allow devs to easily access / create and store historical data sets in a descentralized manner